Masayoshi Takanaka

-Masayoshi Takanaka (高中 正義, Takanaka Masayoshi) is a Japanese musician, producer and composer.
-Takanaka rose to fame and achieved commercial success during the 1970s and 1980s.
-He is known for his virtuosic guitar playing and skilled musicianship, composing and performing across various different music genres.
+Masayoshi Takanaka (Note: 高中 正義) (born March 27, 1953) is a Japanese musician and record producer.
+Known for his virtuosic guitar playing and skilled musicianship, Takanaka rose to fame and achieved commercial success during the 1970s and 1980s.
+He composes and performs across various different music genres.
 In a career spanning more than 50 years, Takanaka has released more than 20 albums and continues to perform.

-Early life
+Early life and education

-Takanaka was born in Akabane, Kita Ward, Tokyo, to a Chinese father from Nanjing and a Japanese mother whose surname was Takanaka.
+Takanaka was born in the Akabane district in Kita, Tokyo, to a Chinese father from Nanjing and a Japanese mother whose surname was Takanaka.
 His father immigrated to Japan after World War II and later married his mother.
-Soon after Masayoshi's birth, the family moved to Ōimachi in Shinagawa Ward, where they ran a mahjong parlor called Sangenkaku in the local shopping district.
+Soon after Masayoshi's birth, the family moved to Ōimachi in Shinagawa, where they ran a mahjong parlor called Sangenkaku in the local shopping district.

 When he was in the fourth grade, Masayoshi was naturalized as a Japanese citizen, changing his name from Masayoshi Liu (劉 正義) to Masayoshi Takanaka (高中 正義).

-From a young age, Takanaka showed an intense passion for music.
-He listened to The Beatles and The Ventures as a child and played guitar with his older brother, who was three years his senior.
-His musical tastes later shifted toward Led Zeppelin, Cream, and Eric Clapton, whom he tried to emulate.
-However, his biggest influence was Alvin Lee of Ten Years After whose fast and fluid playing left a lasting impression.

 He began his formal education at Ono Gakuen Elementary School, a private institution, but transferred to Musashi Institute of Technology Junior High School (now Tokyo City University Junior High School) since Ono became an all-girls school at the secondary level.
 Although he spent most of his time playing guitar, his grades remained excellent.
 He attempted to transfer to Hibiya High School in order to pursue Tokyo University, but due to the group school assignment system in place at the time, he was instead placed at Kudan High School, a result he found disappointing.
 He opted instead to remain on the internal track and attend Musashi Institute of Technology High School.